sassoftware/viya4-orders-cli/README.md

   the command and order number, plus other arguments that are described in the [Overview](#Overview) section.

 Select CLI options.
-You can then specify them on the command line, pass in as environment variables, or include in a config file.
+You can then specify them on the command line, pass them in as environment variables, or include them in a config file.

   SAS Viya Orders CLI options are applied in order of precedence, as follows:
   1. command-line specification